Re50N4NC3/proceduralAnimation2D/README.md

   [ ]picture of the trigonometry here

 ## 5. Raycasting desired position
-  There is an raycaster attached to the body which adjusts y coordinate of the desired position, represented here by the diamond icon, depending on the distance from the ground.
+  There is an raycaster attached to the body which adjusts y coordinate of the desired position, represented here by the diamond icon, depending on the distance from the ground collider.
 It shows where leg will be placed if controller will be in certain range from current leg position.

 ```C#
 using UnityEngine;